carolinetpham/bullet-journal-planner/README.md

 Java Journal!
 This bullet journal program allows you to write and save task and events for a week.
 You can save these to a file for later.
-This journa also supports adding a limit for how many tasks you can have in a day.
+This journal also supports adding a limit for how many tasks you can have in a day.
 This is a great way to keep track of your tasks and events for the week!

 GUI: